-- Sensors.
-This module receives information from the physical sensors.
-We are particularly interested in vision and motor position feedback. - Vision.
+- EKVision.
 The vision module receives a raw image from the camera, the main system sensor, and performs segmentation over the image.
-The module then recognizes objects in the field, including goals, ball, landmarks and other players.

-- Motion.
-This module controls robot movements, such as walk, run, throw the ball, turn, move the head, etc. It receives commands from the behavior module with output sent to the corresponding actuators representing individual leg and head motor control. - Actuators.
-In addition to individual head and leg motor control, the system includes actuators for turning off and on head LEDs. - Behaviors.
+The module then recognizes objects in the field, including goals, ball and other players. - EKMotion.
+This module control robot movements, such as walk, run, throw the ball, turn, move the head, etc. It receives commands from the behavior module with output sent to the corresponding actuators representing individual leg and head motor control. - EKMain.
 This module makes decisions affecting higher level robot actions.
-It takes input from the sensors and the localization system to generate commands sent to the motion and actuators modules. - Wireless Communication.
+It takes input from the sensors and the localization system to generate commands sent to the motion and actuators modules. - EKComm.
 This module receives all commands from the external Game Controller.
-The system transmits data between all robots that includes information such as player id, location of ball if seen, distance to the ball, robot position and ball position. - Localization.
+The system transmits a data structure between all robots with information such as player id, location of ball if seen, distance to the ball, robot position and ball position. - EKLoc.
 This module makes all the processing necessary to obtain a reliable localization of the robot in the field.
-In order to localize, our current model requires the robot to perceive a combination of goals and landmarks.
+In order to localize, our current model requires the robot to perceive at least two marks